Paul Shaffer and the World's Most Dangerous Band: Guest members

+Saxophonist Lou Marini made several guest appearances on the show during the '80s and '90s.

 David Sanborn on saxophone was an occasional guest member of the band during its NBC days.
 In February 2012, after longtime saxophonist Bruce Kapler departed the orchestra, a string of guest saxophonists (including Tom Timko of Will Lee's Beatles tribute band The Fab Faux) substituted for him until one of the substitutes (Aaron Heick) was named the permanent replacement.
 During the week of August 13, 2012, trumpeter Greg Adams from Tower of Power sat in with the band.

 Discography

 Albums

 The band has released three albums: